This information is part of the Colgate University catalog, 2025-26.

 The following regulations apply:

-- With some restrictions, only 300- and 400-level courses in language and literature may be counted.
+- Only 300- and 400-level courses in language and literature may be counted.

 - No course with a grade of less than C– is credited toward a major.
 For graduation, the minimum GPA required in courses counting toward a major is 2.00 (C); all departmental courses taken in the major are used to calculate this average.